 2. Check Your Prequalification

-Once you select an agency, the loan officer will require you to submit your information to see which loan programs you are eligible for, the interest rates for your classifications, and the fees you may be required to settle.
+Once you select an agency, the loan officer will require you to submit your mortgage application to see which mortgage programs you are eligible for, the mortgage rates for your classifications, and the fees you may be required to settle.
 This process may involve asking for your credit report and checking your debt-to-income ratio.

-At this point, you may talk to various mortgage lenders and choose to compare their various homebuyer program loan options until you find the best one for your needs.
+At this point, you may talk to various mortgage companies and choose to compare their various homebuyer program loan options until you find the best mortgage product for your needs.

 3. Take A Homebuyer Education Course

-Next, the IHDA requires a homebuyer education course before you can close the home of your dreams.
-To move forward, you should ensure that the course from the housing counselors meets the standards set by the Department of Housing and Urban Development (HUD) or the National Industry Standards for Homeownership Education and Counseling.
+Next, the IHDA requires a housing counseling course before you can close the home of your dreams.
+To move forward, you should ensure that the course from the housing authority counselors meets the standards set by the Department of Housing and Urban Development (HUD) or the National Industry Standards for Homeownership Education and Counseling.

 4. Find Your Desired Home

 Individuals who gain approval will get a prequalification letter that they can use to shop for a home.
-However, the house must meet the qualified purchase price range for better chances of approval.
+However, the house must meet the qualified purchase price limit for better chances of approval, ensuring purchase accessibility.

-In this process, home buyers and their families can work with a realtor for assistance in putting in offers, negotiating with sellers, inspecting the houses and communities, and appraising the residence.
+In this process, first-time homebuyers and their families can work with a realtor for assistance in putting in offers, negotiating with sellers, inspecting the houses and communities, and appraising the residence.

 5. Complete A Loan Application

 Once they have decided on the property to buy and created a contract to purchase, the next step is finishing the application and sending it to underwriting.
-Here, there will be another review of the borrower qualification, including ensuring that the credit score requirements and income limits are met.
+Here, there will be another review of the borrower qualification, including ensuring that the credit qualifications and income requirements are met.

 6. Close On The Home Loan